Lotte-Harmsen/datasets/README.md

 Currently, the following datasets are provided:

 * **Environmental zones in The Netherlands**.
 This is a set of Locations that define environmental zones in some cities in The Netherlands.
-This dataset is collected as part of a project sponsored by [Beter Benutten](http://beterbenutten.nl/).
+This dataset was collected as part of a project sponsored by [Beter Benutten](http://beterbenutten.nl/).
 * **Restricted areas in The Netherlands**.
 This is a set of locations that define restricted areas in some cities in The Netherlands.
 These areas are mostly are pedestrian zones where loading and unloading is allowed during limited time windows.
-This dataset is collected as part of a project sponsored by [Beter Benutten](http://beterbenutten.nl/).
+This dataset was collected as part of a project sponsored by [Beter Benutten](http://beterbenutten.nl/).

-Here's an example of the restricted areas in [Groningen](https://en.wikipedia.org/wiki/Groningen), visualized in the [Simacan](https://www.simacan.com/) [Control Tower](https://www.simacan.com/en/products/control-tower/).
+Here's an example of the restricted areas in [Groningen](https://en.wikipedia.org/wiki/Groningen), visualized in [Simacan](https://www.simacan.com/) [Control Tower](https://www.simacan.com/en/products/control-tower/).
 More example images can be found in the [images](/images) directory.
 ![Restricted areas Groningen](images/restricted-areas-groningen.png)

 ## Licence